So You Say

-"So You Say" is the second and final single taken from Siobhán Donaghy's second studio album, Ghosts.
+"So You Say" is the second and final single taken from Siobhán Donaghy's second and last to date studio album, Ghosts.
 It was co-written by Siobhan and producer–programmer James Sanger.
 The song was written about Donaghy's first relationship and the breakdown of it.
 Adam, although not the name of her love, was chosen, due to its biblical references, and the fact that Adam is a common name, so people can relate to it.
 Donaghy has said the song is a way of almost feeling sorry for herself.
-The single was also the final release from Ghosts, as well as her final single with Parlophone.

 Reception

 The single was released on 18 June 2007, with the album Ghosts following on 25 June 2007.
 Siobhán first previewed the song on 24 March 2007 where she sang an acoustic version on Capital FM.
 However, the final album version is very different from the acoustic version.
 The single charted at #76 in the United Kingdom, due to a lack of promotion.